webonnx/wonnx/README.md

 * For `MatMul` and `Gemm`, the matrix dimensions must be divisible by 2, or the output matrix must be of size (1, N).
 Matrix multiplication only supports floats, not integers (this is a WebGPU/WGSL limitation).

+* `Conv` is implemented partially (simple and basic grouped convolutions are supported)

 ### Shape inference